Cuz77/disaster_nlp_pipeline/README.md

 The dataset consists of two csv files provided Figure Eight:
 1. categories - a file with messages ids labaled with 36 themes either present (1) or not (0) in a given message
 2. messages - a file with translated messages pertaining to natural disasters response

-## Data preparation

-TODO.....................

-Categorical variables has been transformed accordingly:
-- one-hot encoding has been processed for nominal features
-- a feature containing list of available amenities has been transformed into a list of unique values before performing one-hot encoding
-- missing values have been replaced with 0s in a separate column denoting a lack of given option since lack of information can impact user behaviour

-Numerical variables has been transformed accordingly:
-- missing values have been replaced with means to not loose data
-- 98% of listings do not show square feet so that feature has been dropped

 ## Acknowledgements